HinodeXRT/xrtpy/docs/getting_started.rst

 ---------------------------------------------------------------------
 Deconvolution is a powerful technique used to enhance image sharpness by mitigating the blurring effect caused by the telescope's point spread function (PSF).
 It is particularly useful for removing the blurring around sharp objects or features in the XRT image.
-To learn how to use this function, refer to the notebook examples provided on our Example page.
+To learn how to use `xrt_deconvolve`, refer to the notebook examples provided on our Example page.

 Subtracting Light Leak from XRT Synoptic Composite Images
 ---------------------------------------------------------
-We have developed a specialized function designed to subtract light leak, which refers to visible stray light, from XRT synoptic composite images.
+We have developed a specialized function designed to subtract light leak, `xrt_remove_lightleak`, which refers to visible stray light, from XRT synoptic composite images.
 By applying this function, you can effectively remove the unwanted artifacts caused by light leak, resulting in cleaner and more accurate images for further analysis and interpretation.
 Explore our Example page for a notebook example that demonstrate the usage of this function.